 inspec plugin install train-some-plugin

 inspec plugin help.

 You can specify an alternate source by passing the base of your Gem repository to

-For details on how to author a Chef InSpec Plugin, see the developer documentation
+For details on creating a Chef InSpec plugin, see the InSpec developer documentation

-For details on how to author a Train Plugin, see the developer documentation
+For details on creating a Train plugin, see the Train developer documentation